×

 When the negative voice pops up we need to be kind and caring towards ourselves, rather than letting this inner mean voice take over, and getting stuck beating ourselves up.
 Instead we can with kindness recognise that perhaps this particular choice at this particular moment, wasn’t the wisest move.
 And then move on.

-This is how we create freedom with choice, and freedom with food.
+This is how we create freedom and choice, and freedom with food.

 self care through food